flormorrone/flormorrone/README.md

 ## Hi! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px">

-I'm Flor, a frontend developer currently developing Angular projects.
-I've been working in IT since early 2021 and I love it!
+👋🏼 I'm Flor, a frontend developer currently developing Angular projects.

+👷🏼‍♀️ I've been working in IT since early 2021 and I love it!

-I'm also studying node JS to take my projects to the next level. 🚀
+🚀 I'm also studying node JS to take my projects to the next level.

+🎓 Associate degree in software development 2019-2021.